 Here, a dermatological specialist will use a special torch to look closely at the mole, as well as other parts of your skin and moles on the rest of your body.

 If an area is considered at risk of being malignant, a biopsy may be taken, which is a scraping of cells to be sent away and tested.
 Alternatively, a simple procedure may be arranged for the mole to be removed completely, under local anaesthetic.

-For delicate ginger flowers, it’s so important to know what’s healthy and normal for you.
+It’s so important to know what’s healthy and normal for you.
 No one else knows your skin better than you do, and any changes or worries should be checked out by your doctor.